How Do I Tell My Partner I Have ED?

 Challenging Societal Norms

-Sadly, while many men have grown up in a society that has told them to associate erections with "performance", many of our partners have been given the unhelpful message that the lack of an erection can somehow be their fault.
+Sadly, many men have grown up in a society that has told them to associate erections with "performance".
+At the same time, many of our partners have been given the unhelpful message that the lack of an erection can somehow be their fault.
 Which of course, is completely untrue.